 Review transactions before converting, make sure dates are correct, expenses are negative, and payments to the account are positive.

-The account type is important to set as Quicken allows you to import created QFX file for a credit card account only into credit card account in Quicken and for a QFX file for a checking account, Quicken imports this file only in a bank account.
+The Account Type is important to set as Quicken allows you to import created QFX file for a credit card account only into a credit card account in Quicken and for a QFX file for a checking account, Quicken imports this file only in a bank account.

-For Quicken US edition, the currency must be US Dollar, for Quicken Canadian edition, the currency can be US Dollar or Canadian Dollar.
+For the Quicken US edition, the Currency must be US Dollar, for the Quicken Canadian edition, the Currency can be US Dollar or Canadian Dollar.

 Click the 'Lookup' button to see the list of banks.